sovity/edc-ce/docs/deployment-guide/goals/catalog-crawler-production/README.md

 A productive configuration will require you to join a DAPS.

-For that you will need a SKI/AKI ClientID.
+For that you will need a SKI/AKI client ID.
 Please refer to [edc-extension's Getting Started Guide](https://github.com/sovity/edc-ce/tree/main/docs/getting-started#faq) on how to generate one.